 Everyone enjoys a leisurely walk, but if you want to improve your health and fitness, the effort level of your walk needs to increase.

-- Vary your speed.
-If you’re just starting to walk regularly, try adding short bursts of brisk walking in-between your usual pace.
+If you’re just starting to walk regularly, try adding short bursts of brisk walking in-between your usual pace to increase the intensity.
 As you get used to the exertion you can build up to walking briskly the whole time.

-- Gradually increase your distance.
-A 2008 analysis of walking studies found those who walked the hardest for longest reaped the best health benefits .
-Try increasing your distance a little each week6.
+One analysis of walking studies found those who walked the hardest for the longest reaped the best health benefits .
+Try increasing your distance a little each week.5

-- Walk up hills and inclines.
-Even a slight incline adds intensity and resistance to your walk, and engages larger muscles in your lower body such as your glutes, thighs and calves, which will get your heart working harder.
+Even a slight incline adds intensity and resistance to your walk.
+It also engages larger muscles in your lower body such as your glutes, thighs and calves, which will get your heart working harder.